Property Disclosure Statement Template, Free Download 2026

 When Do You Need a Property Disclosure Statement?

-You are selling a residential property and your state requires a property disclosure statement (also called a seller disclosure) that identifies known material facts about the property's condition, defects, and environmental hazards before the buyer completes the purchase.
+You are selling a residential property and your state requires a residential property disclosure template (also called a seller disclosure form) that identifies known material facts about the property's condition, defects, and environmental hazards before the buyer completes the purchase.

 The property was built before 1978 and federal law under the Residential Lead-Based Paint Hazard Reduction Act requires you to provide a lead-based paint disclosure to the buyer, including any known lead hazards, inspection reports, and the EPA pamphlet on lead paint dangers.